-Alzheimer’s disease and other types of dementia typically develop in stages (DEV NOTE to link to the 7 stages page).
+Alzheimer’s disease and other types of dementia typically develop in stages.
 The early stages may not require the care provided in a memory care facility.
 However, as the disease progresses, more and more care is needed, and sufferers are typically unable to live at home.

 In the United States, more than 16 million Americans provide unpaid caregiving services for individuals with Alzheimer’s or other dementias.
-(DEV NOTE to link to the guide about caregiving at home for ALZ.)
 Since the disease continues to progress, caring for an Alzheimer’s individual becomes increasingly demanding.
 Over time, this can negatively impact the caregiver’s quality of life, their ability to work full-time and their stress levels, which can lead to caregiver burnout.

 To overcome caregiver burnout, many people turn to memory care for their loved ones.
 It’s a difficult decision to make but often is a necessity.
 Memory care can provide 24/7 support and a community of friends for your loved one.
 It can be challenging to know when to make the transition from at-home care to professional memory care.
 The below nine warning signs are indicators that it might be time to start considering memory care for your loved one.